AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/FireBase.md

 - [ ] In the main firebase console page find the gear icon top left click it and select project settings
 <!-- - [ ] Interview Questions: Blog to Show You Know -->
 - [ ] Under Your apps you will see no projects and several icons click the one for web </>
-- [ ] Under Register app Give your app a name then click register app.
+- [ ] Under Register app Give your app a name then click register app and SAVE ALL the code fireBase gives you!
+Click continue to console.
+- [ ] Enable authentication in firebase console by clicking authentication in the menu click Get Started  then select sign-in method tab.
+Click on email/password and slide the first one over to enable then hit save.

+## How to use `.env`

   When connecting to FireBase.
 We want to use a `.env` file, a place to put environment specific sensitive data.
 This includes  `user`, `database names`, `API_keys`, and etc. The final step to safeguarding our sensitive information is to include our `.env` file in a `.gitignore` file so our git software will *ignore* the `.env` file and not push it up to the repo when we commit changes.

-#### How to use `.env`

 - [ ] First `cd` into the root directory and `touch .env` will be put there.
 - [ ] Create React app will have a `.gitignore` file go to it and type `.env` to ignore the file.